 - Norway is a leading force in human rights and hosts the Oslo Freedom Forum

-Denmark has a strong culture of equality, for example, a law giving homosexual partners the right to marry in Church was passed in June 2012.
+Denmark has a strong culture of equality.
+For example, a law giving homosexual partners the right to marry in church was passed in June 2012.
 However, wealth inequality is getting worse in Denmark, but upward mobility is still relatively high.
 Modesty is deeply ingrained in Danish culture.
-Jante Law, published in 1933 by a Danish/Norwegian writer Aksel Sandemose, was used for years to promote modesty in Scandinavian cultures.
+Jante Law, published in 1933 by a Danish-Norwegian writer Aksel Sandemose, was used for years to promote modesty in Scandinavian cultures.
 The impact is still evident today.
 The Danish tend to try not to do anything to be seen as better than anyone else.
-Hygge is Danish word which is hard to translate into English, it’s a Danish cultural tradition where people gather family and/or friends around to socialise, eat and drink.
+Hygge is a Danish cultural tradition where people gather family and/or friends around to socialise, eat and drink.
 Punctuality is also an important cultural trait.
-The national sport is football – the national coach even banned the team from Twitter during Euro 2012 to keep them focused.
+The national sport is football – in fact, the sport is taken so seriously that the national coach even banned the team from Twitter during Euro 2012 to keep them focused.

-Norway’s population is over 94 per cent Norwegian (including around 60,000 Sami – indigenous Artic area – people), other European’s make up 3.6 per cent of the population, with other nationalities comprising two per cent.
-Bokmal and Nynorsk Norwegian are the official languages, there are also small Sami and Finnish speaking populations.
+Norway’s population is over 94 % Norwegian (including around 60,000 Sami – indigenous Arctic – people), other European makes up 3.6 % of the population, with other nationalities comprising 2%.
+Bokmal and Nynorsk Norwegian are the official languages, but there are also small Sami and Finnish speaking populations.

 The Royal Norwegian Embassy in London carried out a social media campaign in 2011 in an effort to help change the perception of Norway.
 The Embassy was concerned that the nation had a boring image, and set about promoting Norwegian designers, musicians and cultural events to the rest of the world.

 Norway shares many cultural traits with Denmark, including the national tendency towards modesty and punctuality.
-Non-traditional families are very common and not taboo at all.
-Children are taught to be independent from a young age.
+Non-traditional families are very common and are not considered to be taboo.
+In addition, children are taught to be independent from a young age.

 Equality is taken very seriously in Norway.
-Both state owned and private businesses must have a minimum of 40 per cent representation of both sexes due to a law passed in 2003.
-In 2011 the Equality Minister proposed putting health warnings on airbrushed billboard ads.
-The constitution was amended in 1990 to allow the first born child of the monarch to become heir, male or female.
+Both state-owned and private businesses are required to have a minimum of 40 % representation of both sexes due to a law passed in 2003.
+In 2011, the Equality Minister proposed putting health warnings on airbrushed billboard ads.
+Furthermore, the constitution was amended in 1990 to allow the first-born child of the monarch to become heir regardless of gender.
 In 2008, Norway legalised gay marriage and artificial insemination via the gender-neutral marriage law.
 Norway has a strong reputation for human rights, and is home to the Oslo Freedom Forum.

 Sweden’s population includes a significant number of Finnish and Sami minorities.
 Foreign and first-generation immigrant populations include Finns, Yugoslavs, Danes, Norwegians, Greeks and Turks.
 The official language is Swedish, with small Sami and Finnish-speaking populations.

 Sweden, like Denmark and Norway, has a strong culture of equality.
-Boasting is seen as unacceptable and children are not brought-up to be competitive or see themselves as special.
+Boasting is seen as unacceptable and children are not raised to be competitive or see themselves as exceptional.
 Consensus is very important and even stretches into the business world where leaders get everyone’s opinion on a matter before making a final decision.
-Swedish people don’t like to give a definitive answer without due consideration, preferring to discuss and find a common ground that way.
-Lagom, the concept of ‘everything in moderation’ is probably the most powerful cultural trait and stretches to all areas of Swedish life.
+Swedish people don’t like to give a definitive answer without due consideration, preferring to discuss and find common ground.
+Lagom, the concept of ‘everything in moderation’, is one of the most pervasive cultural traits and stretches to all spheres of Swedish life.